madewithmu/madewithmu.github.io/_posts/2018-06-22-paperchase.markdown

 education track.
 Since he's a gifted and experienced game developer he was able to create a simple graphical game in about an hour.
 As he did so, he explained to the watching teachers exactly what it was he was doing.
-However, the feedback from the teachers was clear, "While PyGame might be easy for you (Dan), the kids we teach would find it hard to put together 10 lines of Python, let alone the 500 line you just created; we need a way that makes it easy to create something cool with very little code".
+However, the feedback from the teachers was clear (paraphrased), "While PyGame might be easy for you (Dan), the kids we teach would find it hard to put together 10 lines of Python, let alone the 500 line you just created; we need a way that makes it easy to create something cool with very little code".

 And so, the seeds for PyGame Zero were sown.
-What Dan created was a simple and easy-to-understand wrapper that enables learners to make something graphical in only a handful of lines of code.
+Dan has created a simple and easy-to-understand wrapper that enables learners to make something graphical in only a handful of lines of code.
 If you're interested in learning more about PyGame Zero (including a really great tutorial) go check out